amazon-archives/amazon-ecs-interstella-workshop/workshop2/readme.md

 $ docker push ECR_REPOSITORY_URI:latest
 </pre>

 4\.
 In order for your new microservices to hook back into the monolith, we need to find the IP and port mappings of the monolith.
 Navigate back to the Elastic Container Service Dashboard.
-Click on **Clusters** and then again on your ECS cluster.
+Click on **Clusters** and then again on your workshop ECS cluster.

 Click on the **Tasks** tab and find the specific task for the monolith service that's in a RUNNING state.
 Click on the task to expand details.